WPKL

 WPKL (99.3 FM) is a radio station licensed to Uniontown, Pennsylvania at 99.3 FM, featuring a classic hits format branded as "The Pickle".
-WPKL's programming is simulcast on WKPL in Ellwood City, Pennsylvania, at 92.1 FM.
-Both stations are owned by Forever Media.
+Until 2026, WPKL's programming was simulcast on WKPL in Ellwood City, Pennsylvania, at 92.1 FM.

 History

 WPKL first signed on the air December 20, 1968 as WPQR-FM, licensed to Warman Broadcasting Inc.; founded by Edwin Warman, with Ed Olesh serving as the station's first vice president and general manager.
 For many of its early years, the station operated from an office building at 540 Morgantown Road in Uniontown.

 WPQR was purchased by Pittsburgh attorney Geoffrey P. Kelly on May 21, 1987, who operated the station under the corporate name Kel Com Broadcasting, Inc. The Kel Com endeavor was a joint partnership between Kelly and Monroeville broadcaster Marlene J. Heshler, who had bought WCVI (AM) in nearby Connellsville (as Mar Com Broadcasting) two years before.
 For many years following the sale, WPQR maintained a separate sales office in Uniontown, with on-air operations moving to WCVI's facilities at 133 East Crawford Avenue in downtown Connellsville.

 The early 1990s marked a period of financial distress for WPQR, but the circumstances surrounding it are still unknown.
 Heshler and Kelly dissolved their partnership in 1991, but Heshler stayed on as General Manager for WPQR and sister station WCVI for a couple of years afterward, with Kelly taking ownership and control of both WCVI and WPQR.
 Heshler left those stations for good by 1994.
 At around the time of the dissolution, legal action had been taken against both stations by ASCAP/BMI over alleged unpaid music licensing fees.

 WPQR would carry an adult contemporary format until 1999, when the station suddenly went dark.
 According to the Pittsburgh Tribune-Review, the transmitter had broken down and no money was available to fix it.
 To complicate matters even further, when the money became available, engineers were not permitted on the property where the transmitter and tower were located to make repairs because Kel Com had lapsed on its rental payments for the leased site.
 Complicating matters further than that, the property was owned by Fayette County court judge Gerald Solomon.
 It also became known that Kel Com/Mar Com had also owed its employees back wages, including its succeeding General Manager, who had assumed Heshler's former duties.

 WPQR and WCVI were totally automated by this time, using the services of Jones Radio Network's AC format for WPQR, and Music of Your Life for WCVI, offering little in the way of full-service programming elements, as much of the airstaff had left the station after not being paid.